tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 Be sure to submit this to the applicable dropbox, and do not post it to your web site.

 ### D) Extra Credit (worth 1 full HW)
 Can you do a version of this web app, but with checkboxes?
+Name the file **web-apps-6-HW-with-checkboxes.html**

 Hint: Checkboxes have a `.checked` property.